Portrait of Young Woman with Unicorn

 Portrait of Young Woman with Unicorn is a painting by Raphael (Raffaelo Sanzio), which art historians date to 1505 or 1506.
 It is oil on canvas laid down on wood with 67 x 56 cm dimensions.
-You can see it in the Room IX of the Borghese Gallery in Rome.
+You can see it in Room IX of the Borghese Gallery in Rome.

 The portray was initially oil on panel, and was transferred to canvas during conservation work in 1934.
-It was within the course of this work that overpainting was expelled, revealing the unicorn, and removing the wheel, cloak, and palm frond that had been included by an unknown painter during the mid-17th century
+It was within the course of this work that overpainting was expelled, revealing the unicorn, and removing the wheel, cloak, and palm frond that had been included by an unknown painter during the mid-17th century.

 The canvas may be admired today in its original state thanks to the conservation of 1935, which removed subsequent repainting that had transformed the portrait of a young woman into a representation of St Catherine of Alexandria and hidden the landscape behind her.

 “However unabashedly Raphael adopts the pose, compositional framework and spatial organization of the Leonardo portrait…the cool watchfulness in the young woman’s look is very different” from the “enigmatic ambiguity” of Mona Lisa.

 The following restoration was carried out in 1959.
-“Young Woman with Unicorn” got to be the primary canvas within the history, for the study of which, X-ray radiography was used.
+“Young Woman with Unicorn” became the primary canvas within the history of the study of X-ray radiography.
 It was found that the unicorn was also included afterward.
 And the portrait was a picture of a youthful woman with a dog in her arms.

 Besides, it remains unclear who is this youthful lady.
 This is assumed to be the young Maddalena Strozzi, the spouse of Agnolo Doni.
-Art students of history consider drawing by Raphael as a sketch for the portrait of Maddalena.
+Art students of history consider the drawing by Raphael as a sketch for the portrait of Maddalena.
 According to another version, the model of Raphael was Julia Farnese, the mistress of Pope Alexander VI Rodrigo Borgia.
 History specialists cite the fact that the family symbol of the Farnese family was the unicorn.